a-essam23/cybersapient/README.md

 Given more time, I would implement the following improvements:

-1. **Performance Optimization**: Replace canvas scroll animations with optimized videos, as the current implementation loads almost 300MB of image data.
+1. **Performance Optimization**: Replace canvas scroll animations with optimized videos, as the current implementation loads almost 250MB of image data.
 This would significantly reduce load times and improve overall performance.
+2. **Tailwind CSS Optimization**: Create reusable utility class combinations using Tailwind's @apply directive to reduce repetitive class strings across components.
+This would decrease boilerplate code, maintain consistency, and increase development efficiency while keeping the flexibility of Tailwind's utility-first approach.
-2. **Standardized Video Structure**: Implement a fixed video naming convention to allow for easier dynamic replacement and consistent responsivity across different screen sizes.
+3. **Standardized Video Structure**: Implement a fixed video naming convention to allow for easier dynamic replacement and consistent responsivity across different screen sizes.
-3. 4. **Accessibility Enhancements**: Further improve accessibility by adding ARIA attributes, keyboard navigation, and screen reader support throughout the application.
+4. 4. **Accessibility Enhancements**: Further improve accessibility by adding ARIA attributes, keyboard navigation, and screen reader support throughout the application.

 ---